 During the analysis phase, you might find it useful to generate complex data visualizations, dashboards, and reports in order to explain the results of the data processing to a broader audience.
 To make this easier, GCP integrates with a number of reporting and dashboarding tools.

 Google Data Studio provides a drag-and-drop report builder that you can use to visualize data into reports and dashboards that can then be shared with others.
 The charts and graphs in the reports are backed by live data, that can be shared and updated easily.
 Reports can contain interactive controls allowing collaborators to adjust the dimensions used to generate visualizations.

-With Google Data Studio you can create reports and dashboards from existing data files, Google Sheets, Cloud SQL, and BigQuery.
-By combining Google Data Studio with BigQuery, you can leverage the full computing and storage capacity of BigQuery without having to manually import data into Google Data Studio or create custom integrations.
+With Data Studio you can create reports and dashboards from existing data files, Google Sheets, Cloud SQL, and BigQuery.
+By combining Data Studio with BigQuery, you can leverage the full computing and storage capacity of BigQuery without having to manually import data into Data Studio or create custom integrations.

 If you prefer to visualize data in a spreadsheet, you can use Google Sheets, which integrates directly with BigQuery.
 Using Google Apps Script, you can embed BigQuery queries and data directly inside Google Sheets.
 You can also export BigQuery query results into CSV files and open them in Google Sheets or other spreadsheets.
 This is useful to create smaller datasets for sharing or analysis.
 You can also do the reverse, use BigQuery to query across distributed data sets stored in Google Sheets or files stored within Google Drive.